sylefeb/Silice/learn-silice/README.md

 ## Tutorial

-This tutorial is meant to be done linearly, starting from T1 below.
+This tutorial is meant to be done linearly, starting from entry T1 below.
 It gradually introduces concepts of Silice (many are general to hardware design) through toy examples.
 Each entry covers one specific concept, so they remain short and compact to read.

 To run these examples, enter the [`tutorial`](./tutorial) directory, and run (here for T1):
 ```
 make verilator file=t1.si
 ```
 If you have an FPGA you could replace `verilator` by the name of your board.
-Plug the board first and it will be programmed automatically in most cases (a few toy examples are meant for simulation only).
+Plug the board first and it will be programmed automatically in most cases.

 > Most of the initial entries of the tutorial use simulation so that we can print
-> in the console using `__display`, a simulation only printf.
-(On a FPGA, if you want a printf you have to build hardware for it :), for instance sending to UART or a screen ).
+> in the console using `__display`: a simulation only printf.
+(On a FPGA, if you want a printf you have to build hardware for it! for instance sending to UART or a screen ).

 > In the first entries, simulated designs run forever, hit CTRL-C to stop them.